-Recently the blog SavingSpot scoured the Internet to come up with a map showing the 50 most underrated of these parks in the U.S. Check it out.
-You might want to put some of these spots on your bucket list.
+The blog SavingSpot scoured the Internet to come up with a map showing the 50 most underrated of these parks in the U.S. Check it out.
+You might want to put some of these spots on your bucket list, or set the nearest one aside for a fun fall trip.
 These are some of the best hidden gems in North America!

 - Alabama: DeSoto State Park